This approach focuses on using writing as therapy for the mind and the body.

 •Newsweek, The New York Times, and the Austin American-Statesman have published articles about confessional writing's healing powers.
 Writing can alleviate depression and chronic medical conditions, and can improve immune system functioning.
 UT Austin professor James Pennebaker is a pioneer in research that documents the therapeutic value of writing.

 •You don't have to be a "good" writer to benefit from Writing to Heal.
 An open mind, a pen, and a piece of paper are all you need.
-You can use writing as a coping tool at almost no expense and almost anywhere, anytime.
+You can use writing as a coping tool at little expense and almost anywhere, anytime.

 •My approach provides structure in order to enhance safety, release, and discovery through writing.
 Exercises are tailored to your objectives.